 Cyber threats: A growing, complex problem

 As the world becomes more digitally interconnected and technologically driven, businesses and consumers are increasingly vulnerable to cyber threats.
 Regardless of your industry, the security of sensitive information is a priority.
 This program will teach you more than how to maintain a secure system.
-You will also learn how to effectively manage the risks, and how to quickly and decisively respond to threats from some of the nation’s foremost cybersecurity experts.
+You will also learn how to effectively manage risk, and how to quickly and decisively respond to threats, from some of the nation’s foremost cybersecurity experts.